fabian-hk/Secure-Two-Party-Computation/README.md

 To run the program on your computer you need Python version 3.6 or newer and you have to install the following pip packages:
 - ```pip3 install protobuf progress```

+# Setup
+1. You have to compile the [CBMC-GC-2](https://gitlab.com/securityengineering/CBMC-GC-2) parser for your system and put the ```cbmc-gc``` executable in the ```data/CBMC-GC-2/bin``` folder.
+2. Make it executable: ```chmod +x cbmc-gc```
+3. If you want to use your own certificates, you can create and sign them with the root-ca private key in the ``data/certificates/`` folder and then you have to copy the signed certificates in the same folder.
+After that you can either specify the certificates at runtime with ``-c`` or configure them in the ``conf/cert_conf.py`` file.
+For information on how to create certificates read the section ``Create certificates``.
+However there are already signed certificates for alice and bob, so you can use them if you just want to test the program.

 # Usage with Docker

 ## Calculated Function